daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - 2018: ** Market failures: Asymmetric information** (Moral hazard, adverse selection, signaling)

-Asymmetric information is a situation in which one party to a transaction has more information than the other party.
+Broadly, asymmetric information is a situation in which one party to a transaction has more information than the other party.

 See separate notes on VLE; brief summary below

-##Principal-Agent Problem
+## Principal-Agent Problem

 A principal “hires” an agent to perform some task, and the agent has private information, either about her actions or her type.